Things to keep in mind before creating a new bug report

 In this section, we’re looking for details about your testing environment.

-List your device, operating system, app version, browser version, and internet connection, depending on relevance.
+List your device, operating system, app version, browser version, and an internet connection, depending on relevance.

 When you click to create a new issue you will see a similar template: